LinguaPhylo/linguaPhylo.github.io/features.md

 ### Variable vectorization

+Control flow structures are not allowed in order to promote simplicity and readability, facilitating a lower barrier to entry and a gentler learning curve.

 Any variable or generator can be vectorized to produce a vector of independent and identically distributed random variables.
 This can be done in two ways: by using the "replicates" keyword, or by passing an array into the arguments of the generator.

-Example using the replicates keyword
+1. Example using the replicates keyword

 ```
 pi ~ Dirichlet(conc=[2, 2, 2, 2], replicates=3);
 ```

-Example using array vectorization
+2. Example allowing all arguments of the function `hky` to be vectorised, which results in more compact and expressive model specifications.

 ```
 k ~ LogNormal(meanlog=0.5, sdlog=1.0, replicates=3);
 pi ~ Dirichlet(conc=[2.0, 2.0, 2.0, 2.0], replicates=3);